davidosomething/dotfiles/README.md

    Once `mise` is installed via `zinit` you may see warnings about npm dependencies.

-1. `mise install` to install mise-managed tools.
+1. `mise trust && mise install` to install mise-managed tools.

 1. Run [bootstrap/cleanup](./bootstrap/cleanup) to clean up stray dotfiles, moving into their XDG Base Directory supported directories and deleting unnecessary